What Is an Agile Team?

 It won't be easy to adopt an Agile work environment overnight.
 The work needs to be overhauled, staff reorganized, and the company's culture changed.
 As the teammates adjust to their new work environment, there will be growing pains for the organization.
 Transparency by leadership is required to mitigate these issues.
 The organization will be able to dialogue freely during this transitional period by establishing clear processes and allowing staff to offer their input through survey questions and answers.

 Each member of an Agile team adds value to the team and has a purpose.
-One of the biggest shifts comes from teaching staff to embrace risk and learn from mistakes.
+One of the biggest shifts comes from teaching people to embrace risk and learn from mistakes as a way to establish a culture of continuous improvement.
 Many mature organizations view failure as inherently bad, which can be challenging.
 Think about putting in place rules and practices that call out risks and opportunities for learning to overcome this challenge.
-In staff meetings, thank team members for taking risks, or award teams who discover valuable learning opportunities to share with the whole organization.
+Use meetings to thank team members for experimenting or discovering valuable learning insights to share with the whole organization.

 Can an Agile Team Be Successful without the 4 Key Roles?